 b.
 Screenings

-Selected films will be shown in a dedicated cinema during the day and/or as part of open-air evening screenings.
+Selected films will be screened during the day in a dedicated cinema and/or in evening outdoor screenings.

 Each film will have at least one public screening.